mienaikoe/ziyu/Lore/Geography.md

 - There is one continental land mass and one big ocean.
 The planet is 65% ocean.
 - There is a big desert at the middle of the land mass.
 Most Palinians live on the Coastal Ring.
 - There is a ring of iron shell colonies and asteroids orbiting Palinan called the Black Crown.
+- There is tectonic action and a magnetic field due to tidal forces.
+This also gives rise to large mountains on the bright side and splotched islands on the dark side.

 ## Day

-Since Pangum is a tidal-locked planet, there is no passage of day or night.
-There is a slight libration that causes some parts to receive a sunrise or sunset.
-People tend to live in these areas, and are awake at opposite times of the orbit depending on their location on the libration plane.
+Since Palinan is a tidal-locked planet, there is no passage of day or night.
+Palinan follows a slight elliptical path with its star, which gives some tectonic action and volcanism.
+There is a slight libration that causes some parts to receive slightly more light at different times of the day.
+Those who have a more direct line of light from the star during periapsis also have a less direct line of light from the star during apoapsis, meaning they have greater temperature shifts during their day.

 ### Provinces